Pet Care Tips and Tricks for Your Furry Friend

 Keep chocolate and any toys with small parts out of their reach.

-Be aware of decorations and tinsel on your tree, if they should fall.
+Be aware of decorations and tinsel on your tree, in case they should fall.

 Here is a quick list of the basics to get you started: